Menu

 Intent - What we aim to achieve

 Geography is an integral part of our curriculum.
 Our aim at St. Patrick's is to motivate and inspire children, equipping them with the skills they need in Geography for life.
 We want to instil our children with a lifelong curiosity and fascination about the world in which they live and help them to enjoy learning about different global communities and the relationships between these people and their landscapes.
 Through our curriculum, we want to equip children to be Global Citizens: to develop an awareness of the wider world and their place within it, encourage them to take an active role in the community and work with others to make our planet more peaceful, sustainable and fairer.
-We hope that our children will become passionate about the planet and actively involved in protecting the environment.
+We hope that our children will become passionate about the planet and actively involved in protecting the environment, this is reflected in the Catholic Social Teaching principles which we promote, of: Dignity, Creation and the Environment, Solidarity, The Dignity of Work and Participation, Peace, The Common Good and Option for the Poor.

 Our Geography curriculum is designed to deepen knowledge and develop key skills.
 We aim to ensure effective progression within each Geography unit and across all year groups.
 As our pupils progress through our school and increase their Geographical skills, their growing knowledge about the world will help them to deepen their understanding of the interaction between physical and human processes and of the formation and use of landscapes and environments.
 Our School Mission Statement is at the heart of our curriculum as we seek to ‘Serve, love, learn and inspire each other to excellence’ following the example of Jesus.